Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ## Inviting the bot

-To invite the bot to your discord server, copy the following link:
+To invite the bot to your Discord server, copy the following link:

 ```
 https://discord.com/oauth2/authorize?scope=applications.commands%20bot&permissions=277562354688&client_id=MY_BOT_ID